 Although classic CAH is part of the newborn screening program in most developed countries, there are no known novel therapies that have been approved in approximately 50 years.
 We are aware of other companies actively developing treatments for patients with classic CAH.
-Neurocrine Biosciences, Inc., or Neurocrine, is developing a CRF1 receptor antagonist and has completed a two-week Phase 2 clinical trial in adults with classic CAH.
-Neurocrine initiated a Phase 2 clinical trial in a pediatric classic CAH population and registrational trials for adult and pediatric patients with classic CAH.
+Neurocrine Biosciences, Inc., or Neurocrine, is developing a CRF1 receptor antagonist and has completed a two-week Phase 2 clinical trial in adults with classic CAH and a 2-week Phase 2 clinical trial in adolescents aged 14 to 17 years with classic CAH.
+Neurocrine has initiated registrational trials for adult and pediatric patients with classic CAH.
 BridgeBio Pharma, Inc. is evaluating an AAV5 gene therapy product candidate to treat classic CAH in a Phase 1/2 proof of concept clinical trial.
-In addition, Crinetics Pharmaceuticals, Inc. initiated a Phase 1 clinical trial to evaluate the ability of an oral ACTH antagonist to suppress ACTH-stimulated secretion in healthy volunteers and reported preliminary findings from the single ascending dose portion of the study.
+In addition, Crinetics Pharmaceuticals, Inc. reported findings from a Phase 1 clinical trial that evaluated the ability of an oral ACTH antagonist to suppress ACTH-stimulated secretion in healthy volunteers and plans to initiate a Phase 2 program in the second half of 2022.

 In addition, while tildacerfont ultimately seeks to significantly reduce steroid use for patients with classic CAH, patients will continue use of their steroid regimen.
 As corticosteroids are the current standard of care for the treatment of classic CAH, in the United States alone, there are more than two dozen companies manufacturing steroid-based products.
 One such company is Diurnal Group PLC, or Diurnal, which is developing an exogenous cortisol treatment with a modified release intended to more closely match the physiological release profile of cortisol but announced a failed Phase 3 clinical trial in 2018.
 Diurnal submitted a MAA to the EMA in December of 2019.
 In March 2021, the EMA announced a positive opinion from the Committee for Medicinal Products for Human Use, or CHMP, on granting marketing approval for its exogenous cortisol treatment with a modified release for the treatment of adults and adolescents aged 12 and over with CAH.
 Diurnal announced that it has launched in the EU.
-Diurnal also announced that the FDA agreed to a special protocol assessment for a Phase 3 trial of its exogenous cortisol treatment with a modified release for the treatments of patients aged 16 and over with CAH.
+Diurnal also announced that the FDA agreed to a special protocol assessment for a Phase 3 trial of its exogenous cortisol treatment with a modified release for the treatments of patients aged 16 and over with CAH and has initiated the study in the United States.